UK's Osborne courts Chinese investment in high-speed rail

-LONDON, Sept 24 (Reuters) - British finance minister George Osborne will open bidding during a visit to China on Thursday on 12 billion pounds ($18 billion) of contracts to build a high-speed rail line, the latest effort to bring Chinese cash to Britain.
+LONDON (Reuters) - Chancellor of the Exchequer George Osborne will open bidding during a visit to China on Thursday on 12 billion pounds of contracts to build a high-speed rail line, the latest effort to bring Chinese cash to Britain.

-Osborne will also seek Chinese backing for 24 billion pounds of investment projects in northern England.
+Osborne will also seek Chinese backing for 24 billion pounds ($37 billion) of investment projects in northern England.

 In remarks released by his office, Osborne said Britain and China were entering a “golden era of cooperation”.

-The push for investment from the world’s second-largest economy has been criticised by some who say it exposes Britain to risks in the Chinese financial system and ignores concerns about human rights.
+The push for investment from the world’s second-largest economy has been criticized by some who say it exposes Britain to risks in the Chinese financial system and ignores concerns about human rights.

 Osborne, who wants to make China Britain’s second-largest trading partner after the United States, has responded by saying he disagrees with Beijing on rights issues but wants to engage.